risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 |receive.message.max.bytes | properties.receive.message.max.bytes | int |
 |ssl.endpoint.identification.algorithm | properties.ssl.endpoint.identification.algorithm | str |

-:::Note
+:::note
 Set `properties.ssl.endpoint.identification.algorithm` to `none` to bypass the verification of CA certificates and resolve SSL handshake failure.
+This parameter can be set to either `https` or `none`.
+By default, it is `https`.
 :::

 ## Sink parameters